 +39 041 2405401

-Double Meaning Masterclass
+Double Meaning Masterclass: Manu-Facture

-Double Meaning: Tactile Tours of the Peggy Guggenheim Collection is organized in collaboration with the Istituto dei Ciechi di Milano and the Italian Union of the Blind and Partially Sighted People, with the supoort of ICOM Italia (International Council of Museums).
+Double Meaning: Tactile Tours of the Peggy Guggenheim Collection is organized in collaboration with the Istituto dei Ciechi di Milano and the Italian Union of the Blind and Partially Sighted People, with the support of ICOM Italia (International Council of Museums).
 Double Meaning is also made possible by a generous donation by Florim.
 The Solomon R. Guggenheim Foundation’s programs for visitors who are blind or partially sighted are supported by Ornellaia.